 In 2020, I think it’s fair to ask why it is that Simien is telling this story.
 It’s past due for us, as a culture, to have this conversation about our Black male cinematic voices.
 At some point we must begin to reckon with the way that Black men have shaped American culture’s understanding of Black women, our personalities, sexuality and our hair.
 The current popularization of Black women filmmakers is a belated correction to decades of thought suggesting that the Black male voice also doubles for ours, especially in the eyes of the non-black filmgoer.
 This is not to say that Black male directors need to stop making films about us, but rather, make room for their films to be in conversation with ours.

-It’s a shame then that Bad Hair, which was purchased by Hulu, is peerless, at least in terms of longform narrative features.
+It’s a shame then that Bad Hair, is peerless, at least in terms of longform narrative features.
 Good Hair, the 2009 documentary starring Chris Rock, was directed by a white man — comedian Jeff Stilson — and it’s glib, uninspired construction reflects that.
 Haifaa al-Mansour’s Nappily Ever After is the closest we have to depicting a Black woman’s perspective, mainly due to it being an adaptation of Trisha R. Thomas’ novel of the same name.
 There is also Hemamset Angaza’s brilliant, underrated documentary In Our Heads About Our Hair, which emphasizes Black women’s perspective masterfully while still having a Black man behind the camera.

 Bad Hair, while powerful in its first half exploring Anna and her past, falters as it tries to understand Black women as a collective.
 Still, it should be commended for trying.
 There is only one film to my knowledge that has attempted to dig deeper: Mariama Diallo’s horror short Hair Wolf, which also grapples with the volatile confrontation between Black women’s hair and Eurocentric beauty standards.
 As dramatic work has a tendency to be overwrought, horror is a great avenue to explore the complexities of Black hair.
 But, in having these discussions, it is important to center the voices and perspectives of those most directly affected by discriminatory beauty standards.
 It’s difficult being told to step back and make room for other voices, but ultimately the results create a more varied and richer conversation.
 Films like Bad Hair reveal how much Black men don’t seem to know about Black women.